 Step-Up: Step onto the bench with one foot and draw the opposite knee in toward the chest to balance.
 Step back down and repeat on the opposite leg.

-Triceps Dip: Take a seat on the bench.
-Scoot your hips off the bench and bend or extend your legs fully.
-Bend your elbows at a 90-degree angle and lower hips toward the ground.
+Triceps Dip: Take a seat on the edge of the bench, legs bent or fully extended.
+Support your body weight on your hands at your sides, then bend your elbows at a 90-degree angle and lower your hips toward the ground.
 Push back up and straighten your arms.

-Up and Over: Stand with your side facing the bench.
+Up and Over: Stand perpendicular to the bench.
 Place one foot on the center of the bench.
 Push down forcefully through that leg, then jump vertically and land with the opposite foot on the center of the bench.
 Keep repeating quickly.

 Burpee Bench Jump: Place your hands on the bench as you start in an incline plank.
 Perform a push-up, step your feet in, then jump on top of the bench.
 Jump or step back down and repeat.

 Always make sure your playground equipment is stable and secure — and beware of rust and sharp edges.

 Monkey bars are a great substitute for pull-up bars.